Open-Cascade-SAS/OCCT/dox/dev_guides/building/msvc.md

 and build scripts / projects.
 See \ref dev_guides__building__wok for instructions.

-Before building OCCT, you need to install required third-party libraries; see OCCT_Build3rdParty_Windows.pdf for instructions.
+Before building OCCT, you need to install required third-party libraries; see paragraph 1 of \ref dev_guides__building for instructions.

 1. Edit file custom.bat to define environment:

-   - VCVER - version of Visual Studio (vc8, vc9, vc10 or vc11),
+   - VCVER - version of Visual Studio (vc8, vc9, vc10, vc11 or vc12),
              and relevant VCVARS path
    - ARCH - architecture (32 or 64), affects only PATH variable for execution
    - HAVE_* - flags to enable or disable use of optional third-party products